Multidimensional Quantum Walks, with Application to $k$-Distinctness: Framework

 Since $\theta(e)=0$ for all $e\in \tilde{E}$ (condition \textbf{P1} of \thm{full-framework}) and for all $e\in \overrightarrow{E}(G)\setminus\tilde{E}$, $\epsilon_{u,v}\leq \epsilon$ (condition \textbf{TS1} of \thm{full-framework}), we can continue:

-by \lem{full-fwk-pos-1}.
-We have used the fact that the energy of the flow in $G$ (see \defin{flow}), ${\cal E}(\theta)$, is at most the energy of that flow extended to the graph $G^{\sf T}$ in which we replace the edges by paths of positive lengths determined by ${\sf T}$ (see \defin{nwk-length}). \end{proof}
+We have used the fact that the energy of the flow in $G$ (see \defin{flow}), ${\cal E}(\theta)$, is at most the energy of that flow extended to the graph $G^{\sf T}$ in which we replace the edges by paths of positive lengths determined by ${\sf T}$ (see \defin{nwk-length}).
+For the final step of the proof, we know due to \eq{full-fwk-pos-complexity-1st} that